Sw-Dy03/Snake-and-Ladder-using-java/README.md

 # SnakeAndLadderDesign

-## Problem Statement

-### Create a snake and ladder application.
-The application should take as input (from the command line or a file):

-- Number of snakes (s) followed by s lines each containing 2 numbers denoting the head and tail positions of the snake.
-- Number of ladders (l) followed by l lines each containing 2 numbers denoting the start and end positions of the ladder.
-- Number of players (p) followed by p lines each containing a name.
-- After taking these inputs, you should print all the moves in the form of the current player name followed by a random number between 1 to 6 denoting the die roll and the initial and final position based on the move.
 - Format: <player_name> rolled a <dice_value> and moved from <initial_position> to <final_position>

 - When someone wins the game, print that the player won the game.